Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/samd21n_getting_started/readme.md

 > This application demonstrates an LED (LED0) toggle on timeout basis and print the LED
 	toggling rate on the serial terminal.
-The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW0 on the SAM D21G17D Curiosity Nano Development Board.
+The periodicity of the timeout will change from 500 milliseconds to one second, two seconds, four seconds and back to 500 milliseconds every time you press the switch SW0 on the SAM D21 Curiosity Nano Evaluation Kit.

 ## Modules/Technology Used:
 - Peripheral Modules